hungqng/JARVIS-ai-assistant/README.md

 # JARVIS

 Just A Rather Very Intelligent System, J.A.R.V.I.S.
-Tony Stark's artificial intelligence assistant: Voice to Text to LLM to Speech, displayed in a web interface.
+Tony Stark's artificial intelligence assistant: Speech To Text to LLM to Text To Speech, displayed in a web interface.

 ## How it works